Barbara Boxer: Platform and votes

+Boxer has been described as a "liberal lion", as well as a "progressive force".

 George W. Bush

-Senator Boxer was, along with Iowa Senator Tom Harkin, one of only two Senate Democrats to support Wisconsin Senator Russ Feingold's resolution to censure President George W. Bush.
+Boxer and Iowa Senator Tom Harkin were the only two Senate Democrats to support Wisconsin Senator Russ Feingold's 2006 resolution to censure President George W. Bush.

 Bush nominees

-During the confirmation hearings for the United States Secretary of State nominee Condoleezza Rice in January 2005, Boxer challenged her to admit to alleged mistakes and false statements made by the Bush Administration in leading the United States into the 2003 invasion of Iraq, and ultimately voted against confirmation, along with twelve other senators.
-The dissent was the highest vote against a Secretary of State nominee since 1825 when Henry Clay was so named.
+During the confirmation hearings for the United States secretary of state nominee Condoleezza Rice in January 2005, Boxer challenged her to admit to alleged mistakes and false statements made by the Bush administration in leading the United States into the 2003 invasion of Iraq.
+Along with 12 other senators, Boxer voted against confirmation.
+The 12 "no" votes were the most votes against a secretary of state nominee since 1825, when Henry Clay was so named.

 Boxer voted against John Bolton's nomination for U.S. Ambassador to the United Nations in the Senate Foreign Relations Committee and filibustered him on the Senate floor.
 Because of the strong Democratic opposition, Bolton could not obtain Senate approval.
-However, President Bush bypassed the Senate by employing the constitutional right of recess appointment, only the second time such an appointment has been used for a United States ambassador to the United Nations since the UN's founding in 1945.
-Recess appointments themselves have been used numerous times by various presidents.
+However, President Bush bypassed the Senate by employing the constitutional right of recess appointment.

-Boxer voted against the confirmation of Chief Justice of the United States nominee John Roberts, and against the confirmation of Associate Justice nominee Samuel Alito.
+Boxer voted against the confirmation of Chief Justice of the United States nominee John Roberts and against the confirmation of Associate Justice nominee Samuel Alito.

 Economy

-Senators Boxer and John Ensign (R-NV) are the authors of the Invest in the USA Act.
-This legislation, which was signed into law in October 2004 as a small part of the more comprehensive American Jobs Creation Act, is intended to encourage American companies to bring overseas profits back to the United States, to create jobs in the U.S., and stimulate domestic economic growth.

-In March 2004, Boxer offered an amendment to the Federal budget to create a $24 billion jobs reserve fund.
-The amendment would set aside funds for a variety of investments to improve the economy and create jobs by establishing a manufacturing jobs tax credit for companies that create jobs in the United States, expanding investment in science research and development, providing a tax credit to small businesses to pay for health insurance for their employees, and expanding trade adjustment assistance to help those who lose their jobs because of foreign trade.
-The Boxer amendment would also end the tax break that companies receive after moving plants overseas.

-On October 1, 2008, Boxer voted for Emergency Economic Stabilization Act.
+On October 1, 2008, Boxer voted for the Emergency Economic Stabilization Act.

-Senator Boxer was one of only eight members of the Senate to vote against the repeal of the Glass-Steagall Act in 1999 before the Financial Crises.

 On August 26, 2013, Boxer told The Ed Show on MSNBC that the federal minimum wage should be raised to $10.00 an hour.

 Education

 Boxer established the Excellence in Education award to recognize teachers, parents, businesses and organizations working to make positive changes in education.
-Since 1997 Senator Boxer has presented the Excellence in Education Award to 38 recipients.
+Beginning in 1997, Boxer presented the Excellence in Education Award to 38 recipients.